den01-python-programming/exercise-1-14-sum-of-three-numbers/README.md

 3
 Give the second number:
 -1
+Give the third number:
+2
-The sum of the numbers is 2
+The sum of the numbers is 4
 ```